ELELAB/PDBminer/README.md

 NOTICE: when isoform is not specified 1 is assumed.

 ## The Output
+A log.txt file is created for each run.

 The output is found in the directory "results".
 For each uniprot id in the input file, a directory is created.
 After a successful run, this directory can contain the following: